PurpleMB/purplemb.github.io/_posts/2025-10-03-monster-calculator.markdown

 </ul>

 <p>
-Each final entry is independent of each other final entry.
+Each final entry is, with only a few exceptions, formed using information entirely independent of any other final entry.
 As such, instead of processing each query in sequence it was possible to break them up into ~1000 asynchronous groups each containing only a few queries.
 Switching to this asynchronous request grouping drastically reduced the time needed to regather my data, reducing it to typically less than 10 seconds.
 As such, I had completed the first phase of <span class="book-title">MCC</span> by developing a script that allowed me to quickly and easily gather the large amount of data needed for my database.
 </p>

 <p>